ViksGai/jQuery2/README.md

-# Simple app fpr changing text styles using jQuery
+# Simple app for changing text styles using jQuery